Netcentric/aem-htl-style-guide/README.md

 # AEM Sightly Style Guide
-A style guide for the Sightly, the HTML templating system from Adobe Experience Manager (AEM).
+A style guide for Sightly, the HTML templating system from Adobe Experience Manager (AEM).

 ## Table of Contents